The Little Bands - Part 1:

 - The Incredibly Strange Creatures Who Stopped Living and Became Mixed Up Zombies, 1980 - Source: Kate Buck

-- Little Bands posters, 1979 - Source: Primitive Calculators
+- Jim Buck, Little Bands memories,1980 - Source: Primitive Calculators

 - Little Bands gig list, 1980 - Compiled by Jim Buck